 Many pastors and clergy have no means of support if their congregations cannot meet.

 Barnabas Fund, the leading aid agency for persecuted Christians, has launched the Barnabas Coronavirus Emergency Network to urgently meet these needs.
 We are joined by over 85 partner organisations.
 These include global church denominations, representing thousands of congregations worldwide and some are theological institutions with close links to rural pastors caring for their vulnerable flock during this time.
 Associations such as GAFCON, EFAC, the Communion of Reformed Churches, and Pentecostal Networks are all part of the Barnabas Coronavirus Emergency Network, giving us direct access to our brothers and sisters at the grassroots.
 Our objectives are to monitor the effects of Covid-19 on persecuted Christians, and learn how to support those Christians better.

+BCEN is obtaining reliable up-to-date information which Barnabas Fund will share with supporters to inform their prayers.
 BCEN is guiding Barnabas Fund’s response in terms of practical support for coronavirus-affected Christians, thus ensuring that funds given are used as effectively as possible in this unprecedented and fast-changing global emergency.

 Join Eddie Lyle, President of Open Doors, and members of our worldwide church family as they share how they are seeing Jesus at work at this time